LazyTuba/completion-tracker/README.md

 ### Subscribe to desired events.

+Users of a CompletionTracker object can subscribe to three (3) types of events:

+ - post - Emitted upon post to one of the valid tags
+ - invalidTag - Emitted upon post to an invalid (i.e., not part of tagSpecs) tag
+ - complete - Upon satisfaction of the requirements of all tags

-The handler function specified for 'post' events will be called with two (2) arguments - the tag, and a generic message.
+The handler functions specified for events are called with a 'context' object.
+For 'post' and 'invalidTag' events, the context object has three (3) properties:

+  - emitter - Object emitting the event
+  - tag - Text string containing the tag to which the post was directed
+  - msg - Short text string describing what the event signifies

+For 'complete' events, the context object has just two (2):

+  - emitter - object emitting the event
+  - msg - text string describing what the event signifies

+A handler can be registered thusly

-    trackster.on('post', function onPost(tag, msg) {
+    trackster.on('post', function onPost(ctx) {
+        let tag = ctx.tag;
+        let msg = ctx.msg;
         console.log('Tag %s posted: %s', tag, msg);
     })

+    // for tags with 'count' tracktype
+    trackster.on('post', function onPost(ctx) {
+        let tag = ctx.tag;
+        let emitter = ctx.emitter;
+        let count = emitter.count(tag)
+        console.log('%d post(s) to tag %s posted: %s', count, tag, msg);
+    })

-    trackster.on('invalidTag', function onInvalidTag(tag) {
+    trackster.on('invalidTag', function onInvalidTag(ctx) {
+        let tag = ctx.tag;
         console.log('Ignored attempt to post thing for invalid tag %s', tag);
     })

-    trackster.on('complete', function onComplete(ev) {
+    trackster.on('complete', function onComplete(ctx) {
-        console.log('Complete: %s', ev);
+        console.log('Complete: %s', ctx);
         console.log(JSON.stringify(trackster.tags, null, 2));
     })

 ### Post to tracked tags.

-Post call takes three arguments:
+A 'post' call takes three arguments:

     trackster.post(<tag>, <thing> [, <action> ] )

 The first argument (tag) is the name of the tag to which we are posting.
 The second argument (thing) is an arbitrary value which will be 'held' if the trackType is 'hold', 'collected' (in array) if trackType is 'coll'.
 The third argument (action) is optional.
 If present, should be a valid trackType.
 It can be used to override the trackType specified for that tag during instantiation.

 For example, the following loops will register the posts needed to meet the 'complete' requirements of the three tag sets specified by